idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 "Tony the trainer" taught me a great protocol I swear by it, and think I came close to it accidentally before.

 TL;DR: All that matters is training at 90% of your max HR.
 15 minutes a day 3x a week and you're set.
-But good lucking doing 15 minutes at 90% max HR.
-Break it does as follows.
+But good luck doing 15 minutes at 90% max HR.
+Break it down as follows.
 5 min off, 5 off, 4 on, 4 off, ...
 1 on, 1 off.
 You should get a curve as follows

 TODO: Add heart graphs